The planet parade continues, but not for long! These are the planets still visible in March 2025

 Subscribe now to receive your first 8 issues for just £20 by UK Direct Debit – exclusive 2025 offer!

-January and February 2025 have been great for observing the planets (except for Mercury) so far, as Venus, Mars, Jupiter, Saturn, Uranus and Neptune have all been visible in the night sky.
+January and February 2025 were great for observing the planets (except for Mercury), as Venus, Mars, Jupiter, Saturn, Uranus and Neptune were all visible in the night sky.

 Get weekly stargazing advice by listening to our Star Diary podcast and signing up to the BBC Sky at Night Magazine e-newsletter